 Embed the email newsletter signup on your website.

-Once you’ve created them begins the hard part.
+Once you’ve created them begin the hard part.
 You have to be prepared and schedule time to manage the pages, consistently, at least an hour a day.
 Secondly, you need to define what you’re going to say, and when.
 To best accomplish this, it is advised that you create a Brand Bible, something taught to me by David Ciancio (Rev) a food influencer in New York City.
 This consists of:

 your short message capturing what your business is about,